clover/remote-pay-cloud/README.md

 ##### Create the Clover Device Configuration object.
 Depending on the mode of confiuration, you may choose to use a WebSocketPairedCloverDeviceConfiguration, or a WebSocketCloudCloverDeviceConfiguration.
 ```
-export class StandAloneExampleWebsocketPairedCloverDeviceConfiguration extends Clover.WebSocketPairedCloverDeviceConfiguration {
+export class StandAloneExampleWebsocketPairedCloverDeviceConfiguration extends
+                 Clover.WebSocketPairedCloverDeviceConfiguration {
 ...
 }
 ```
 There are many ways the Clover Connector object can be configured.
-THis includes a direct connection with a browser as shown here, connecting using a browser via the cloud similar to the above example, and connecting using a NodeJS application.
+This includes a direct connection with a browser as shown here, connecting using a browser via the cloud similar to the above example, and connecting using a NodeJS application.

 ##### Define a listener that will listen for events produced byt the Clover Connector.
 The functions implemented will be called as the connector encounters the events.
 These functions can be found in the clover.remotepay.ICloverConnectorListener.